th507/EventList/README.md

 # EventList

 EventList is a handy wrapper for event delegation.
 It is similar to `jQuery.live`, it builds on delegation rather than binding element to target element.
+EventList only works for event that **bubbles up** the DOM tree.

 ## Basic Usage (aka tl;dr)